GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 1 lb, plus contents.
 A resealable jar.
 It stores a 6" jeel inside which weighs a meager pound.
 When one opens it and allows the jeel to escape, they will find *they can command the jeel to a destination as an action*.
 The jeel is always able to sense where its home jar is.
 A morsel of food in the jar will tempt it to reutrn. *No matter how large the jeel gets, it will manage to fit inside the jar, but will require a number of seconds equal to its weight in pounds*.

+**Ring of Days**, $18,000
+Neg.
+A simple gloden ring with a little embelishment.
+*As an action the wearer may choose to disappear from space and time.
+They will be gone for 1d12 days.
+They return as close to their original relative position as phsyically possible.
+The wearer and everything on them is completely unaffected by the passage of time.

 **Ring of Oppressive Force**, $28,000
 Neg.
 This thick banded ring features an intricate design and an inscritption in a dead tongue.